 About Aaron Mickle

-Aaron Mickle is an Assistant Professor in the Department of Physiological Sciences, in the college of Veterinary Medicine at the University of Florida.
-He received my PhD in pharmacology from the University of Iowa under the mentorship of Dr. DP Mohapatra studying nociceptor sensitization in the context of metastasized cancer pain.
-He completed his postdoc at Washington University in Saint Louis with Dr. Robert Gereau, were he collaborated with material, electrical and biomedical engineers to develop closed-loop optogenetic based neuromodulatory technologies.
-His current research focuses on incorporating multiple techniques at the system and cellular level to answer questions related to mechanisms of visceral pain and function.
+Aaron Mickle is an Assistant Professor in the Department of Physiological Sciences, in the College of Veterinary Medicine at the University of Florida.
+His current research focuses on incorporating multiple techniques at the system and cellular level to answer questions related to mechanisms of bladder sensory function and pain.

 Development of technology to study visceral diseases and refine current/develop new analgesic technologies – Our lab works closely with material, chemical and electrical engineers to develop new tools to study the nervous system with the end goal using these tools to study the changes that occur in these systems during and after the development of chronic pain, as well as the hopeful end goal of implementing these strategies in patients.